nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_10_Debut-game_create_Meteors.md

 #### 🟢 1.
 Destroy Every Meteor Sprite

-- - We want each meteor sprite to disappear after 2 seconds.
+>  We want each meteor sprite to disappear after 2 seconds.

-> - - ### This way, they vanish before they reach the bottom of the screen.
+> - - #### This way, they vanish before they reach the bottom of the screen.

-> - - #### To do this, we’ll add the following line: